shawnmcrowley/rag_local/README.md

 # Local LLM Development with Regenerative AI

-This is a [Next.js](https://nextjs.org) Progressive Web Application (PWA) that provides a responsive form interface with Snowflake integration.
+This is a [Next.js](https://nextjs.org) That provides RAG Functionality with a Local Languarge Model using Vector Embeddings for Semantic Search

 ## Features